Jaycossey/labConsole/README.md

-# Bash : Terminal Based CRUD Security Interface
+# Bash | Terminal Based CRUD Security Interface ( Work in Progress )

 > Terminal based application used to interact with a custom HTTP server and database written in bash, because I can, because I am an adult and noone can stop me!